surveycto/decrypt/README.md

 ### Parameters

-For named parameters, this field plug-in has 1 required parameter and 1 optional parameter.
+For named parameters, this field plug-in has one required parameter and one optional parameter.

 In addition to the named parameters, add a parameter for each piece of ciphertext/IV.
 The name of the parameter can be anything (as long as they are unique).
 For example, let's say there are three form fields that store ciphertext: "enc_resp_name", "enc_age", and "enc_marital".
 You can give the field this *appearance*: